bvanhoewijk/AoC2024/README.md

 https://adventofcode.com/

+## Day 10:
+- Part1: Find number of trails from a starting point: shortest path.
+- Part2: Find number of trails from a starting point: all paths that go from 0 - 9 in a trail.
+Difference between part1 and part2 is essentially a `set()` replaced with a `list()`

+## Day 09:
+- Part1: Disk defragmenting single digits
+- Part2: Disk defragmenting complete files.
+This one took me quite some time to get the pointers correct.

 ## Day 08
 - Part 1: Tower locations along an axis in a grid.
 - Part 2: Same, but slightly more complicated.